 Wedding Contract

 In a small gathering, two witnesses will sign our ketubah—a Jewish marriage contract.
 The content of the ketubah highlights the obligations and commitments that we owe each other as a married couple.
-Our ketubah looks slightly different from the typical ketubah, we chose to use a version of a ketubah compiled by Rabbi Dr. Jane Kanarek, which closely mirrors the intention and format of a traditional ketubah. the text of the ketubah can be found in our link page.
+Our ketubah looks slightly different from the typical ketubah, but we wanted to be as traditional as possible.
+We chose to adapt a ketubah text written by Rabbi Dr. Jane Kanarek, which closely mirrors the intention and format of a traditional ketubah.
+The text of the ketubah can be found in our link page.

 Greeting the Brides